Lake Hotel

-The Lake Hotel, also known as Lake Yellowstone Hotel is one of a series of hotels built to accommodate visitors to Yellowstone National Park in the late 19th and early 20th century.
+The Lake Hotel, also known as Lake Yellowstone Hotel, is one of a series of hotels built to accommodate visitors to Yellowstone National Park in the late 19th and early 20th century.
 Built in 1891, it is the oldest operating hotel in the park.
 It was re-designed and substantially expanded by Robert Reamer, architect of the Old Faithful Inn in 1903.
 In contrast to the Old Faithful Inn and many other western park facilities, the Lake Hotel is a relatively plain clapboarded Colonial Revival structure with three large Ionic porticoes facing Yellowstone Lake.
-It was designated a National Historic Landmark in 2015.
+It was inducted into Historic Hotels of America in 2012 and designated a National Historic Landmark in 2015.